-- Simulation support for systematic features, critical for oscillation analyses (on-going); - Reducing memory usage in simulation production (on-going); - Improved support for individual users in production job submission (on-going); - Increased real-time production efficiency (on-going); - The software coordinator ran a mini-bootcamp on GPGPU computing; - A system to display histograms generated in mass production was deployed. - A new simulation model is currently under development to achieve more efficient simulations by sampling important parameter space instead of brute force methods to simulate easily identified background cosmic-ray showers.
+- Simulation support for systematic features, critical for oscillation analyses (on-going); - Delivered cable shadow feature to the calibration and oscillations groups for systematic studies; - Reducing memory usage in simulation production (on-going), with one project about to be delivered and another project tasked to a new graduate student; - The software coordinator ran a mini-bootcamp on C++; - The software coordinator is currently running a Multi-threading in C+ bootcamp, integral to preparation for the next generation of IceTray; - A system to display histograms generated in mass production is being improved with a dataset comparison tool (on-going); - A continuous integration and delivery (CI/CD) system is close to being delivered; - A new simulation model is currently under development to achieve more efficient simulations by sampling important parameter space instead of brute force methods to simulate easily identified background cosmic-ray showers.
 This dynamic-stack CORSIKA framework provides a realistic path to achieve a rate of simulation production comparable to that of data taking.